-See the sections on Licences and Permissions and Find Open Resources in this resource.
+See the sections on Licences and Permissions (#chapter-licences-and-permissions) and Find Open Resources (#chapter-oer) in this resource.

 Ensure diversity and inclusion

 Ensure all content reflects the human diversity of our world in a way that is inclusive and respectful.